-Before my children were born, my husband and I discussed our parenting styles including bilingualism.
-He knew from the beginning how important it was for our kids to be bilingual in English and Spanish and also how much it mean to me for them to communicate with my family in Spanish.
+Before my children were born, my husband and I discussed our parenting styles, including bilingualism.
+He knew from the beginning how important it was for our kids to be bilingual in English and Spanish and also how much it meant to me for them to communicate with my family in Spanish.

 While we didn’t think it would be so difficult, it truly has been a journey to becoming a bilingual family.
 I am currently the only fluent Spanish speaker in our home.
-My husband understand more than he speaks and the kids well they are just learning to understand.
+My husband understands more than he speaks and the kids are just learning to understand.
 It can be frustrating to be repetitive but I know how much the kids have benefited from it.

 A simple greeting like hola is one of the first we tried with the kids.
 We use it to greet over phone and in person.

 Como estas is commonly used after a greeting like hello.
 These are two Spanish phrases that go hand in hand.

 My kids have had to learn to say Mi nombre es because after many question of como te llamas or que es tu nombre we knew how important it was for us to recite that.